 What you will do

 Ultra-wideband (UWB) radios are ideally suited for time-of-flight based distance estimation for applications in consumer and industrial applications.
 The wide spectrum bandwidth allows use of narrow pulses that facilitate very accurate time measurement.
 However, wide-scale adoption of UWB radios is to a large extent limited by cost and power consumption of existing solutions.

-In this project, you will attempt to solve this problem by developing the circuits for next-generation low-power UWB receiver for ranging and radar applications.
+In this project, you will attempt to address these challenges by developing the circuits for a next-generation low-power UWB receiver for ranging and radar applications.
 You will begin the project with a survey of state-of-the-art approaches for UWB receivers followed by design of architecture and circuits that can reduce the power consumption without sacrificing sensitivity.
 Depending on the performance and quality of the researched solutions, a tapeout in an advanced semiconductor technology node as well as publication in a reputed conference or journal is possible.

 Your Tasks Involve: